ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 imaging modalities and levels of computational demand.
 Resulting transformations can be applied to new images with `ants.apply_transforms(...)`.

-**Template generation.** ANTsX supports population-based template generation through iterative pairwise registration to an evolving estimate of the mean shape and intensity reference space across subjects [@Avants:2010aa].
+ANTsX supports population-based template generation through iterative pairwise registration to an evolving estimate of the mean shape and intensity reference space across subjects [@Avants:2010aa].
 This functionality was used in generating the DevCCF templates [@Kronman:2024aa].
 The procedure, implemented as `ants.build_template(...)`, produces average images in both shape and intensity by aligning all inputs to a common evolving template.

-**Visualization.** To support visual inspection and quality control, ANTsPy provides flexible image visualization with `ants.plot(...)`.
+To support visual inspection and quality control, ANTsPy provides flexible image visualization with `ants.plot(...)`.
 This function enables multi-slice and multi-orientation rendering with optional overlays and label maps.